 - Stand with your knees slightly bent and your feet hip-width apart.

 - Hinge at your hips so that your upper body hangs down over your legs.

 - Place your hands where they comfortably land (floor, legs, or ankles).

 - Hold while taking deep breaths, gently swaying back and forth from one side to the other, and nodding your head "yes" and shaking your head "no."

 - To return to standing, draw your navel toward your spine, and slowly roll up one vertebra at a time.

 After these stretches, you'll feel so much better about your day—take it from me.
 Not to be a broken record, but do go slow.
 There's no surer way to start your day off on the wrong foot than by straining a muscle first thing in the morning.
 Rausch reminds us to listen to our bodies and learn our limits.

 "Always use the breath.
 It's a powerful tool to help relieve muscle tension, reduce pain, and will allow you to surrender and safely move deeper into the stretch," she says.
 "Diaphragmatic breathing (aka focused belly breathing) is an approachable practice for anyone and a great way to learn how to breathe more fully and consciously.
 As you are in your stretch, simply focus the attention on expanding the belly on your inhale and gently contracting the belly on your exhale."

-Finally, hold the pose—don't rush through it, no matter how tired or rushed you may feel.
+Finally, don't rush through the pose, no matter how tired or pressed for time you may feel.
 "Hold the pose!
 So many of us do not give enough time for the body to respond to the stretch.
-Just like life, we tend to be in the 'onto the next' mindset.
-Give your body the time to respond to the movement and while you're there, give yourself the opportunity to connect."
+Just like life, we tend to be in the 'on to the next' mindset," says Rausch.
+"Give your body the time to respond to the movement, and while you're there, give yourself the opportunity to connect."